- The Browser DevTools

 Click manifest to get information about the web app manifest, used to allow mobile users to add the app to their home, and simulate the “add to homescreen” events.

 Service workers let you inspect your application service workers.
-If you don’t know what service workers are, in short they are a fundamental technology that powers modern web apps, to provide features like notification, capability to run offline and syncronize across devices.
+If you don’t know what service workers are, in short they are a fundamental technology that powers modern web apps, to provide features like notification, capability to run offline and synchronize across devices.

 The Security tab gives you all the information that the browser has relatively to the security of the connection to the website.